Prayer Prompts

 John 16:33

 I have told you these things so that in Me you may have peace.
-You will have suffering in this world.
+You will suffer in this world.
 Be courageous!
 I have conquered the world.”

 - Slowly read through the above passages several times.
 Pause between each reading.
 Identify your emotions, thoughts, reactions, and physical responses.
 Use these observations to initiate a conversation with God.